boospy/eso-midas/README.md

 surface photometry, image sharpening and decomposition, statistics and various others.
 This package includes the full version with all features and the TSA-Patch.

-## Installation of the package also over us signed repository for Ubuntu 16.04.
+## Installation of the package also over us signed repository for Ubuntu 16.04 and 18.04.

 https://apt.iteas.at

 ### Type as root:

 	apt-key adv --recv-keys --keyserver keyserver.ubuntu.com 2FAB19E7CCB7F415

+For Ubuntu 18.04
+	echo "deb https://apt.iteas.at/iteas bionic main" > /etc/apt/sources.list.d/iteas.list

+For Ubuntu 16.04
 	echo "deb https://apt.iteas.at/iteas xenial main" > /etc/apt/sources.list.d/iteas.list
 	apt update
 	apt install eso-midas-tsa